thomaspinckney3/cs4501/Project4.md

 ========

-In this project you will add the ability for users to create accounts, login, and to create new listings in your market place.
+In this project you will add the ability for users to create accounts, login, and create new listings in your marketplace.
 As part of this, you will extend your APIs to support authentication.

 Architecture